-As you work your way through your master’s degree program, you’ll also learn the essentials of Financial Accounting and Analysis, Management Communications with Technology Tools, and Operations Management, while adding valuable time management, research, and technical skills to your resume.
+As you work your way through your master’s degree program, you’ll also learn the essentials of Financial Accounting and Analysis, Operations Management, while adding valuable time management, research, and technical skills to your resume.

 What You Can Do with a Master’s in Technology Management Degree

 A graduate education in technology management can put you in a position to advance your career as an IT manager or IT project manager, an information systems director or manager, an operations director or manager, data processing manager, or engineering manager.

 The United States Bureau of Labor Statistics estimates that “computer and information technology occupations” are expected to grow 13 percent through 2026, a rate that’s faster than average.
 Additionally, the skills you acquire in your Master of Science in Technology Management degree program align directly with the requirements and responsibilities of these jobs.

 For example, the agency defines the roles of IT managers and information systems managers as those who, “plan, coordinate, and direct computer-related activities in an organization.”
 This lies at the core of your technology management degree program and its Capstone course, which is focused on your applied research and problem-solving skills, technical and business content assessment, project management, and implementation methods, among other capabilities.

 What Are the Benefits of a Technology Management Degree?